 This is where a PDF accessibility checker becomes useful.

 An accessible PDF is compatible with assistive technology and software, including speech recognition software, screen readers, and screen magnifiers.
-This way, users with visual or hearing impairments can still access the content and media in a PDF.
+This way, users with visual, hearing or mobility impairments can still access the content and media in a PDF.

 A good online PDF accessibility checker will thoroughly check all elements, including text, tables, titles, and images.
 It should also provide you with a detailed report.
 Lastly, you want to make sure that the tool checks PDFs against the latest WCAG guidelines and standards.

-Here are the PDF accessibility checkers that come highly recommended.
+Here are the PDF accessibility checkers that are highly recommended for checking whether your documents meet the necessary WCAG requirements.

 Now that you know which tools you can use to check for PDF accessibility, there’s no reason why you need to worry about costly demand letters and a poor user experience.